Huge Investment in Biomedical Research into ME in Norwich Research Park

 This is an initiative created by the charity that we had hoped would link the research of Professors Blomberg and Bergquist with the Norwich Centre.

-Following the passing of Professor Blomberg earlier in 2019 then the project is continuing within the European ME Alliance (EMERG) and with the collaboration between Quadram Institute and Professor Bergquist.
+Following the passing of Professor Blomberg earlier in 2019 then the project is continuing within the European ME Alliance (EMERG) and with the collaboration between IiMER, Quadram Institute and Professor Bergquist at Uppsala University.

 CCG Clinical Fellowship

-Another project which Invest in ME Research is funding, in partnership with Quadram Institute and the Great Yarmouth and Waveney CCG,
+Another project which Invest in ME Research is funding, in partnership with Quadram Institute and the Norfolk and Waveney CCG,

 is the GP Fellowship Scheme.
 This scheme concerns the improvement of the quality of care delivered to patients.